SchulteDev/SchulteDev/_data/career.md

 **Team Performance & 360° Feedback:**

-Based on 360-degree feedback surveys (December 2021, June 2022):
+Based on three comprehensive 360-degree feedback surveys (December 2021, June 2022, November 2024):

-- **Technical Competence:** Consistently rated 5/5 (highest score) by team members and stakeholders
+- **Technical Competence:** Consistently rated 5/5 in 2021-2022 and 9-10/10 in 2024 by team members
-- **Collaboration:** Rated 5/5 for being pleasant to work with across all feedback
-- **Communication:** Rated 3/5 (optimal balance) for communication frequency and clarity
+  and stakeholders
+- **Collaboration:** Consistently high ratings for pleasant working relationship (5/5 in 2021-2022, averaging 8.6/10 in 2024)
+- **Communication:** Consistently rated for appropriate balance in communication frequency (3/5 in 2021-2022) with some noting a desire for more accessible explanations for less technical stakeholders
-- **Progress & Leadership:** Rated 3-4/5 for driving topics forward at appropriate pace
+- **Progress & Leadership:** Strong ratings for driving topics forward at appropriate pace (3-4/5 in 2021-2022, 9/10 in 2024)
 - **Key Feedback Themes:**
   - "Brings comprehensive and practical knowledge in software development"
   - "Stands up for the right things and doesn't shy away from conflicts/discussions"
   - "Brings new impulses to the team (Planning 2, mob sessions, calm approach)"
   - "Makes work enjoyable and professional"
   - "Glad to have won you for the project - brings exactly what we need"
+  - "Excellent technical expertise and pronounced communicative talent"
+  - "Work approach consistently characterized by professionalism, reliability, and high quality"
+  - "Ability to analyze complex architectures and inspire the team"
+  - "Structured approach has greatly advanced the entire project"
+  - "Easy to reach through informal channels"
+  - "Strong efforts to advance architectural topics"
+- **Areas for Growth:**
+  - Consider pace of technical explanations for stakeholders with less technical background
+  - Continue developing openness to critical feedback

 **Technologies & Frameworks:**